zandi/ebpf-stack-pivot-detection/whitepaper.md

-So, in order to keep track of where 'legitimate' stacks are, we need to track stack creation for new processes, user-managed stacks for multi-threaded processes, and other edge-cases such as Golang's goroutine stacks.
+So, in order to keep track of where 'legitimate' stacks are, we need to track stack creation for new processes, user-managed stacks for multi-threaded processes, and other edge-cases such as Golang's user stacks.

 Once we have this, we can simply check the RSP register on important syscalls, compare it with that task's 'legitimate' stack region(s), and make a